gordenfl/Study/GameDevelopment/RealtimeDemo/pyGameDemo/README.md

 # Pygame Simple realtime Game Demo

-This game just use Lockstep and add Client prediction logic.
+This game server just broadcast Client move info to all clients Each Client has prediction logic